cuongquach/chrdpass.sh/README.md

 - Change password of user in Linux with strong random string then print out password on terminal for you.
 - Change password of user in Linux with strong random string has a specific length of string.
 - Change password of user with password that user want to use.

-- Default max length of random string is 12 characters.
+Default max length of random password is 12 characters.

-- Script create random string with the natural calculation, does not depend on any tool to create random pass.
+Script create random string with the natural logic calculation, does not depend on any tool to create random pass.

+Password will be encrypted with the algorithm SHA512 instead of MD5 which is default in Linux.

 ##Requirements